How to Become a Good Step-Parent

-As a therapist, I have noticed that a strategy for entering into relationship with the new spouses’ children seems to always take a back seat to the excitement, distractions and stresses of a new love, moving into a single household, and planning a wedding.
+As a therapist, I have noticed that a strategy for entering into relationship with a new spouse’s children seems to always take a back seat to the excitement, distractions, and stresses of a new love, moving into a single household, and planning a wedding.
 Many adults who blend families believe, with good intention, that settling in as a new family will be easy as pie.
-After all, most of them already are parents, and have come this far as a new couple.
+After all, most of them are already parents, and have come this far as a new couple.
 How hard can it really be?

 Well, it can be really, really hard.

 1. Slow down!
-Perhaps the most important thing any new couple can do as it plans to blend families is to take it as slow as possible.
-Every family, no matter how fractured or stressed, holds loyalties and patterns of relating and functioning that need time to adapt to new people.
-I frequently tell my clients that though marriages may begin and end, families are forever.
+Perhaps the most important thing any new couple can do, as they plan to blend families, is to take it as slow as possible.
+Every family, no matter how fractured or stressed, holds loyalties and patterns of relating and functioning which need time to adapt to new people.
+I frequently tell people that, though marriages may begin and end, families are forever.
 Don’t assume everyone will happily embrace your presence without some time to adjust.

 2. Take an outsider’s position.
-While all of us know what it’s like to be part of our own families of origin, and the family of choice we created as adults, you have never been part of a family exactly like your new partner’s.
+While all of us know what it’s like to be part of our own families of origin, and the family of choice we created as adults, you have never been part of a family exactly like one new partner’s has.
 Be curious, respectful, and observant.
 Learn about how this family works.
 Become a student of the new family you want to join.

-4. Allow the bio-parents to discipline the children.
-Family rules, expectations, negotiations and limits can create serious, lasting difficulties for children and their new stepparents.
+4. Allow the biological parents to discipline the children.
+Family rules, expectations, negotiations, and limits can create serious, lasting difficulties for children and their new stepparents.
 Don’t try to discipline the children alone.
 Allow their parents to enforce the family expectations.
-Dialogue about the children privately with your new spouse, and in matters of discipline, defer to your partner.
+Dialogue about the children, privately, with your new spouse, and in matters of discipline, defer to your partner.
 If you keep your distance, eventually you’ll be able to set your own limits.
 Just not at first.

 5. Build relationships with the children one on one.
-Don’t assume that joining the family at Chucky Cheese every month is going to create a close bond with your new spouse’s five-year-old son, or that attending a few of your new 16 year old stepdaughter’s basketball games is going to make her think of you as a loyal fan.
-Taking the time to talk regularly with each child privately, reading to them, listening to their stories, going out somewhere easy and fun together is going to help bridge that long divide between stranger and stepparent.
+Don’t assume that joining the family at Chuck E. Cheese’s every month is going to create a close bond with your new spouse’s 5-year-old son, or that attending a few of your new 16-year-old stepdaughter’s basketball games is going to make her think of you as a loyal fan.
+Taking the time to talk regularly with each child, privately, reading to them, listening to their stories, going out somewhere easy and fun together is going to help bridge that long divide between stranger and stepparent.
 Take it easy, let them set the pace, and you will become a new friend instead of an unwelcome outsider.

 While these ideas can go a long way in helping you make positive, lasting adjustments to a blended family, don’t suffer alone if things aren’t going well.
 Family therapists are mental health professionals who can help when family relationships get strained or problematic.
-Going to therapy as a couple or family regularly for a while can give you the skills and courage to recreate a happier family experience.
+Going regularly to therapy, as a couple or a family, can give you the skills and courage to recreate a happier family experience.
 After all, that’s what getting married and sharing our lives as families is all about.

-© Copyright 2011 by Lynne Silva-Breen, MDiv, MA, LMFT, therapist in Burnsville, MN.
+© Copyright 2011 by Lynne Silva-Breen.
 All Rights Reserved.
+Permission to publish granted to GoodTherapy.org.

 Never making a child feel like a step child is crucial to a successful step parent- child relationship.